 Research Degrees Student Handbook

 The Open University’s mission is to be open to people, places, methods and ideas.
 This is reflected in our research which has the same openness and global reach.
 Welcome to our research community where you will join just over 1,000 postgraduate research students, working in our Affiliated Research Centres (ARCs) around the world, at our our state-of-the art research facilities on campus in Milton Keynes, and online.
+241 students were awarded research degrees by The Open University in the academic year 2012-13.

 The Open University’s innovative research and development ranks in the top third of UK universities.
 It influences policy and practice from local to global levels and enriches lives across the world.